Equine Dental Exam and Float Services

 How do I know if my horse needs a dental float?

 Common signs include dropping feed, head tossing, and changes in behavior under saddle.
-Our veterinarians can schedule an exam to assess your horse’s needs and recommend the right treatment.
+Dr. Crews can schedule an exam to assess your horse’s needs and recommend the right treatment.

 How much does an equine dental exam or float cost, and how long does it take?